zulip/zulip/docs/production/install.md

 - If you're developing for Zulip, you should follow the instructions to install Zulip's [development environment](../development/overview.md).

+- If none of the previous bullets applied to you: "Yes."
+  (You should continue to read and follow this installation guide.)

 ## Step 1: Download the latest release

 Download and unpack [the latest server